Definition of Rust HashMap

 Example #2

-This program illustrates the length of the string of the given hashmap as shown in the output.
+This program illustrates the string length of the given hashmap, as shown in the output.

 Code: